telepresenceio/telepresence/docs/index.md

 ### Telepresence: a fast development/live test cycle

-Telepresence works by running your code *locally* in a Docker container, and forwarding requests to/from the remote Kubernetes cluster.
+Telepresence works by running your code *locally*, as a normal local process, and then forwarding forwarding requests to/from the remote Kubernetes cluster.

-(Future versions may allow you to run your code locally directly, without a local container.
-[Let us know](https://github.com/datawire/telepresence/issues/1) if this a feature you want.)

-This means development is fast: you only have to change your code and rebuild your Docker image.
-Even better, you can use a development-oriented Docker image or configuration, with live reloads of code changes or the ability to attach a debugger.
-This means an even faster development cycle.

 <div class="mermaid">
 graph TD
   subgraph Laptop
-    code["Source code for servicename"]==>local["servicename, in container"]
+    code["Source code for servicename"]==>local["local process"]
     local---client[Telepresence client]
   end
   subgraph Kubernetes in Cloud